Overview of the retail sector in the UK

 Not all jobs require university qualifications but as the retail sector grows, and the demand for more highly-skilled employees increases, a degree in any discipline will stand you in good stead.

-Logistics and supply chain careers are open to graduates of all degree disciplines, although an undergraduate qualification in logistics, distribution management, transport or supply chains will give you a better chance at securing a job.
+Logistics and supply chain careers are open to graduates of all degree disciplines.
+However, an undergraduate qualification in logistics, distribution management, transport or supply chains will give you a better chance at securing a job.
 Discover why you should consider a career in logistics and supply chain management.

 To become a dispensing optician, you'll need to pass a three-year course, approved by the General Optical Council.
 Aspiring customer services managers will benefit from a degree in business or consumer studies.

 Postgraduate study is not essential, and few employers specify the need for a Masters qualification.
-However, due to the competitive nature of head office roles a postgraduate degree could help you to stand out from the crowd.
+However, due to the competitive nature of head office roles, a postgraduate degree could help you stand out.
 An MBA in retail could also be useful for senior-level positions.

 What skills do I need to work in the retail sector?

-To stand out to employers you'll need to demonstrate several sought-after skills such as:
+To impress employers you'll need to demonstrate several sought-after skills, such as:

 - commercial awareness